phonefree/phonefree.github.io/articles/1-Talking_to_Cell_Phones_without_a_Cell_Service/3-Email-to-SMS-gateways.md

 contact recieves the email, he or she will be able to send you a message at your email address, and you'll be able to carry on a normal conversation with an SMS user using only a normal email account.

+BONUS!
+Turns out, it's possible to use OpenKeyChain to encrypt and decrypt SMS messages, which means that with this method, you can do GPG encrypted messages between your email client and your SMS contact.
+See this [Reddit Thread](https://www.reddit.com/r/privacy/comments/3wtdiu/gpg_encrypted_smsmms/) for now, tutorial forthcoming.